What is the 2016 Tax Filing Deadline for US Citizens Abroad?

 You do not need to file Form 4868 if you intend to pay your estimated income tax due using the IRS’ electronic payment system, in which case your extension will be automatically processed.
 However, if you intend to pay using a check or money order, you should file Form 4868.

 If you’re a US citizen abroad who needs help filing your income tax return, turn to the trusted tax experts at US Tax Help.
-CPA Ted Kleinman has more than 20 years of experience helping US citizens and American expatriates around the globe efficiently handle a range of international tax matters.
+CPA Ted Kleinman has more than 30 years of experience helping US citizens and American expatriates around the globe efficiently handle a range of international tax matters.
 Whether you have questions about claiming credits and deductions, are worried about a notice you received from the IRS, or simply need advice about which tax forms to use, Ted can provide you with personalized assistance.
-To get started in a free and confidential consultation, call US Tax Help at (800) 810-9312.
+To get started in a confidential consultation, call US Tax Help at (541) 923-0903.